phantie/personal-website-source-code/misc/public/static/articles/concept_of_more_useful_types/article.md

 process_filename(filename)
 ```

-But data is more often received as bytes, not filename
+But data is more often received as bytes, not filename.
 So identifying a more useful type would have saved you jumping through hoops
 > in this case bytes is more useful than filename

 *Bytes → Process Bytes*